mvbjrn/serial/README.md

 I made this library mainly for educational purposes.
 As you can see, I commented my code a lot, just to make myself clear what is happening.

+Additionally, I will try to collect useful information in the [repo-wiki](https://github.com/mvbjrn/serial/wiki)

 **This package is currently untested.**

 ## Overview